jparrieta/bandits/README.md

 Currently, it includes the code for Denrell and March (2001) and Posen and Levinthal (2012).
 The next code to be included is Puranam and Swamy (2016).

-# Run online
+# run online
-You can run this code directly by opening the following binder in your browservor clicking the button below:
+You can run this code directly by opening the following binder in your browser or clicking the button below:

 https://mybinder.org/v2/gh/jparrieta/bandits/master